 At Healing Tree Farm, It is our goal to educate other farmers, and those interested in growing food, about a safe, holistic approach to farming; a method that integrates with established ecosystems.
 And a thought-process that puts earth, people, and fair share above profit.

 With your support, we can build upon a lasting legacy of preservation and perseverance at DeYoung, introducing a sustainable approach to farming that will foster greater resilience within our community.
 We appreciate your support!

 Our biggest issue following funding is maintaing the health of the trees.
 We've already selected disease-resistant, vigorous varieties, and via our educational component, have an army of volunteers interested and eager in helping us maintain and develop the orchard.
 Located on public land, the orchard will be protected for years to come.Learn about accountability on Kickstarter

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 Pledge $26 or more

 Sponsor a tree and we'll recognize your generosity on our website.Estimated delivery:

 This pledge adds five trees to the orchard at DeYoung.
-You'll be rewarded with recognition on our website along with a handmade artist's rendering of the DeYoung Farmstead from one of our adorable children.Estimated delivery:Ships within the US only
+You'll be rewarded with recognition on our website along with a handmade artist's rendering of the DeYoung Farmstead from one of our adorable children.Estimated delivery:Only ships to: United States